RubemAZ/The-Book-of-Programming/README.md

     has its own way.
 Follow its form, do not try to program as if you were using another language.' '".

-## Read more abou in https://eloquentjavascript.net/1st_edition/chapter6.html#p72845d53f6f05268
+## Read more about in https://eloquentjavascript.net/1st_edition/chapter6.html#p72845d53f6f05268